scyntherex/Unreal3_BattleTank/README.md

 + Learn more about using source control
 + Using Stash in source control
 + Fixing issue with overlapping collision volumes.

+### 47 Working Round Awkward Bugs ###

++ About AutoWeld compound objects
++ Working through self-collision issues
++ Disabling gravity on subobjects
++ A reminder Unreal is designed for humanoids.